Emilyempa/MockCinema/README.md

 ### Reviews & Ratings – Dynamic reviews, Logged-in users can leave reviews and rate movies.

-### Dynamic Member Page where members can change contact info and see their upcoming bookings.
+### Dynamic Member Page – Where members can change contact info and see their upcoming bookings.

 ### Static Pages – Information about the cinema, kids party, and movie experience page.